markasoftware/SpecDB/README.md

 Then, you can view SpecDB at file:///home/markasoftware/whatever/specdb/, which sholud be good enough for development.
 You may wish to use a proper file server, like Nginx, instead.

-## Adding Specs
+## Contributing

 Specs are in the specs/ folder.
-You can probably see how they're done by looking at the files there.
-If you aren't familiar with Git but still want to contribute, you can send me some specs just written out in a txt file or something on [Reddit](https://reddit.com/u/markasoftware), or leave an issue here on Github, and I or someone else will do the work of turning whatever you wrote out into the necessary yaml files and adding it to the repo.
+You can probably see how they're done by looking at the files there, but there's more detailed documentation in the [wiki](https://github.com/markasoftware/SpecDB/wiki).
+Additionally, some rudimentary Node.js scripts which can be used to make part creation a bit easier are there.

+To contribute, please make a fork, and in your fork branch off from master to something like `myusername-bulldozer-cpus`, and when making a pull request, go from that branch to `beta`.

 ## BrowserStack